-There is nothing Japanese about this drink, either.
+There is nothing in this drink that is related to Japanese culture or food.
 The story behind the name implies that it was inspired by the first Japanese representatives to the United Nations who roomed near Thomas' bar.

-There are a number of great options available and it's hard to choose a bad one for this drink.
-However, it would be best with a mid- to upper-level Cognac or brandy.
+- There are a number of great options available and it's hard to choose a bad cognac for this drink.
+However, it would be best with a mid- to upper-level cognac or brandy.
 That's because this is a very simple drink and there's little to disguise a less than ideal spirit.
 Do yourself a favor and pour one of your better brandies into this one.

-The Orgeat.
-It's not one of the most common ingredients in the bar, but orgeat (pronounced "or-zat") is rather useful.
-It's an almond-flavored syrup that is found in cocktails like the Mai Tai as well as other tiki and classic cocktail recipes.
+- It's not one of the most common ingredients in the bar, but orgeat (pronounced "or-zat") is rather useful.
+It's an almond-flavored syrup that is found in cocktails like the Mai Tai as well as other classic cocktail recipes.

-If you cannot find orgeat and need a quick substitute, try amaretto or an almond syrup.
+- If you cannot find orgeat and need a quick substitute, try amaretto or almond syrup.